-Our illustration is a typical one of how over all that territory, which was once a delightful land, a land of milk and honey, the fertility of which was incomparable, Ichabod is now written: "The glory is now departed."
-A miserable little village is now Endor, as our photo reproduction reveals.
+Oth Characton is a typical one of how over all that territor, which was once a delightful land, a hard of which was order parable, Ichabod is now written: "The parable, Ichabod is now written: "A miserable little vinage is now Endor, as our photo reproduction reveals.
 From the hillside still flows the fountain.
 The underlying rock has in some cases been hollowed into caves, in one of which may have dwelt the woman having the house close over him.
 If we have no hope beyond, our fountain at best is but for a generation.
 Its after glory is well represented by Endor.

-We can not close these notes here.
+WE can not close these notes here.
 There is another Fountain of Dwelling, but not for an age or generation.
 It is an eternal Fountain "With Thee is the Fountain of Life."
 It is a fountain of cleansing now for all who would be clean.
 Zech.
 13:1.
 It flows free from the great heart of Christ, for all the thirsty, weary ones.
 Hear Him: "Whosoever drinketh of this water [of a fountain of a generation] shall thirst again; but whosoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well [fountain] of water springing up into everlasting life."
-John 4113, 14.
+John 4:13, 14.
 He who drinks from the Fountain of Life in Christ